The three stages of payroll processing

 Take a look at government guidelines on collecting and keeping records.

-Sometimes mistakes happen in employee payments.
+Sometimes mistakes happen during payroll processing.
 Perhaps there’s a discrepancy in an employee’s NET pay and what they expected to receive.
 Accurate records help you review any possible errors and ensure your employees have received the correct salary.

 Wrapping up

-An efficient payroll process is key for getting employees paid on time.
+An efficient payroll process is the key to getting employees paid on time.
 By organising and streamlining your payroll process, you’ll ensure that you’re complying with HMRC legislation as well as saving your business time.

 Photo by Tima Miroshnichenko, published on Pexels